-Open Call: Artist Residencies in Florence for Two Roma Contemporary Artists in 2021
+Open Call: Artist Residency in Florence for Two Roma Contemporary Artists in 2022

-Following the successful premiere of their collaboration in 2020, the European Roma Institute for Arts and Culture (ERIAC) joins forces again in 2021 with the Villa Romana Artist Residency Programme, to offer two residencies to Roma contemporary artists.
-This exciting initiative draws upon the ground-breaking work, expertise, and vision of both institutions to realise a unique opportunity for Roma artists, and marks a significant step in recognition of the importance of Roma contemporary art practice today.
+The European Roma Institute for Arts and Culture (ERIAC) has joined forces once again with the Villa Romana (Florence) residency programme to offer an artistic residency for two Roma contemporary artists.
+This exciting initiative draws upon the ground-breaking work, expertise, and vision of both institutions to realise a unique opportunity for young Roma artists and marks a significant step in recognition of the importance of Roma contemporary art practice today.

-Through the cooperation of Villa Romana and ERIAC, the residency offers artists the opportunity to focus on their work, to seek an exchange with other artists at the Villa Romana and in the regional environment, and to engage with the history of art on site.
+Through the cooperation of Villa Romana and ERIAC, the residence offers artists the opportunity to concentrate on their work, to seek an exchange with other artists in the house and in the regional environment, and to deal with the history of art on site.

-The programme will promote two selected artists and give visibility to Roma contemporary arts.
-The works produced during the Roma contemporary art residencies will be exhibited in Berlin at the ERIAC Arts Space in 2022.
-An international jury will screen the candidates and select the two artists for the 2021 residency.
+The program will promote two selected artists and give visibility to Roma contemporary arts.
+An international jury will screen the candidates and select the two artists.